asifhg/CGold/docs/tutorials/variables/cache.rst

 =============

 If there are a lot of variables to set it's not so convenient to use ``-D``.
-In this case user can define all variables in separate file and load it by ``-C``:
+In this case the user can define all variables in a separate file and load it via ``-C``:

 .. literalinclude:: /examples/usage-of-variables/initial-cache/cache.cmake
   :language: cmake